jepstein-eagle/adaptable/README.md

 ## Upgrade guide

-For upgrading from v5 to v6 see the [upgrade-guide.md](./packages/adaptable/upgrade-guide.md)
+For upgrading from v5 to v6 of AdapTable see the [Version 6 Upgrade Guide](./packages/adaptable/upgrade-guide.md)

 ## Licences